elunna/nerfhack-changelog/README.md

 * Instead of the standard crowning gift, priests always receive Mjollnir (Evil)
 * Priests reduce the chance of zombie revival by 50% (from DynaHack); when a zombie is killed for good, you get a special message
 * Priests can reach basic in riding skill.
+* Priests start with more garlic and wolfsbane (similar to the undead slayer in SLASH'EM)

 ### RANGER
 * Rangers get extended range for seeing object's dknown appearance (this lets them see potions and gems from much further away)